UFL-Autonomy-Park/apark_wiki/docs/homebrew/esc soldering walkthrough.md

      Repeat steps 2-6 for all three connectors.
      Inspect the solder joints to ensure quality.

-8. **Commission the Motor**
+8. **Commission the ESC**
-     Once all connectors are properly soldered and secured, the motor is ready for commissioning.
+     Once all connectors are properly soldered and secured, the ESC is ready for commissioning.
+     See below
      ![newconec](../images/ESC_finish.jpg)

 9. **Clean up**